Skip site navigation (1)Skip section navigation (2)

 UF or Field_Render=bool

-Render alternate frames using odd/even fields, suitable for in-
+Render alternate frames using odd/even fields, suitable for inter-

 UO or Odd_Field=bool